Find Affordable College Courses

 Top New England Region Schools for an Associate in Optometric Support Services

 Our analysis found Benjamin Franklin Institute of Technology to be the best school for ophthalmic and optometric support services students who want to pursue a associate degree in the New England Region .
-Located in the large city of Boston, BFIT is a private not-for-profit college with a small student population.
+Located in the city of Boston, BFIT is a private not-for-profit college with a fairly small student population.

 While working on their Associate Degree, optometric support majors at BFIT accumulate an average of around $28,127 in student debt.